3dcinetv/M3G-Blender-Exporter/README.md

 - **Strict file structure:** Header + content sections + Adler32 checksums
 - **Version targeting:** Defaults to M3G 1.0 for maximum compatibility; switches to M3G 1.1 only when Fog is explicitly enabled

-If Suzanne renders correctly in a real M3G viewer, the exporter is doing its job.
+If Suzanne renders correctly in a real M3G viewer, implement it confidently in your Java environment.

 ---